The Blowing Rock Historical Society

 Since 1985, the Blowing Rock Historical Society has helped maintain the historic charm and culture that has made our village a delightful place to live, to visit, and to have a second home.
 While many things have changed over the years, there is so much that has remained the same and hopefully always will.
 Blowing Rock has always had a unique sense of place and a sense of community, and throughout its history, it has gladly shared those with visitors and summer "cottagers".

 Learn more about the role of the Blowing Rock Historical Society and about our commitment to helping keep Blowing Rock the same Blowing Rock people have loved for over a century and a half.
 And you can help.
 Join us today.
-We have fun while working to keep our Village the crown jewel of the Blue Ridge.
+As a community service organization, we have fun events and we work to keep our Village the crown jewel of the Blue Ridge.

-The Blowing Rock Historical Society’s mission is to identify, protect, and preserve the historical resources important to Blowing Rock’s heritage and to promote our history as a means of enhancing our village’s historical culture.
+The Blowing Rock Historical Society’s mission is to identify, protect, and preserve the historical resources important to Blowing Rock’s heritage and to promote our history as a means of enhancing our village’s historic charm and culture.

 A little history of some things we have accomplished...

 Edgewood Cottage c.
 1890, was the first home of renowned artist Elliott Daingerfield.
 This structure was saved and adapted for reuse, primarily the Artist in Residence program and other events and activities.